Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

-Notice that, no data of project website field is displayed in the quick edit box yet.
-Next step, we do save the data from the quick edit box and populate the data via JavaScript.
+Now, no data from the project website field is displayed in the quick edit box yet.
+Next step, we save the data from the quick edit box and populate the data via JavaScript.

-For saving the custom field value, add the code below in the quick_edit_box.php.
+To save the custom field value, add the code below to the quick_edit_box.php.

 /**